Car insurance validity in the EU

-When you register, you will have to present proof that you have insurance cover.
+When you register, you will have to present proof that you have insurance coverage.

 The car registration authorities should accept insurance cover from any insurance company:

 If you are moving to another EU country and need to re-register your car, you will have to check with your insurer whether your current contract will be valid in the country you are moving to.

-In principle, you can also insure your car in a EU country different from your country of residence.
+In principle, you can also insure your car in an EU country different from your country of residence.
 But remember to check if the insurance company offers international services.

 Lazlo, who is from Slovenia, moved to Ireland, taking his car, for which he has a standard Slovenian insurance policy.

 Once in the UK, he'll need to register his car with the UK authorities and find out if he can drive on his Slovenian insurance.
 If not, he'll have to take out new insurance in the UK.